CatoMaior/pipeline/README.md

 This repository contains an interactive pipeline for voice transcription, local LLM interrogation, and output speech generation.
 Here is a flowchart of the pipeline:
 ![Pipeline Flowchart](pipeline.png)

-Piper models downloaded from https://huggingface.co/rhasspy/piper-voices.
+Audio transcription is performed with [piper](https://github.com/rhasspy/piper), LLM interrogation is performed with [ollama](https://github.com/ollama/ollama), speech synthesis is performed with [moonshine](https://github.com/usefulsensors/moonshine)

 ## Usage instructions

 ### 1. Install dependencies
-To install this project you need `git`, `g++`, `cmake` and `acl`.
-On Debian-based distributions you can install them with:
+To install this project you need `git`.
+On Debian-based distributions you can install it with:
 ```
 sudo apt update
 sudo apt install git